arshath2w-afk/blank-project/README.md

 - Large archives: Since everything is client-side, there's no server upload limit.
 Memory is limited by the user's browser/device; extremely large archives can exhaust memory.
 If that happens, try processing fewer files at a time.
 - Duplicate files: When combining, files with the same path will be overwritten by later ZIPs.
 If "Flatten" is enabled, files with the same base name collide (later wins).
+- Folder export: The "Save as Folder" button uses the File System Access API, which is supported in Chromium-based browsers (Chrome, Edge).
+Other browsers may not support it—use ZIP download instead.
 - Security: No server; files never leave the browser.
 Still, avoid opening untrusted archives.

 ## License